 Many environmentalists say one step we can take now to reduce CO2 emissions is to improve the fuel economy of all classes of vehicles.
-U.S. fuel economy standards have nearly doubled since the energy crisis days of 1973 - but have remained relatively flat at 27.5 mpg for passenger cars for the last 15 years.
-For trucks, the average fuel economy is only about 20 mpg.
-Yet because of the increased popularity of trucks and SUVs in recent years, the average fuel economy of all new vehicles in the U.S. has sunk to the lowest level since 1980!
+U.S. fuel economy standards has more than doubled since the energy crisis days of 1973, but is only about 22 to 24 mpg for light duty trucks (which includes most SUVs).
+Passenger cars are much better with an average fuel economy rating of 37 mpg for 2018.

 According to the Sierra Club, every day America consumes 18 million barrels of oil.
 Not all of that is for transportation, but in a year's time we burn up about 120 billion gallons of gasoline.

-If the Corporate Average Fuel Economy (CAFE) standards for trucks were raised to match that of cars (27.5 mpg), it could save one million barrels of oil per day.
+If light trucks and SUVs could get the same mileage as passenge3r cars (which they can't because of their larger size and weight), it could save one million barrels of oil per day.
 That's a lot of carbon!
 Raising the CAFE standards for cars to 45 mpg and light trucks to 34 mpg would increase the savings to three million barrels of oil per day.

-Rising fuel prices rather than Congressional action (or inaction as is usually he case) will likely provide the strongest incentive to get motorists to buy more fuel-efficient vehicles and reduce their driving.
+Rising fuel prices rather than Congressional action (or inaction as is usually the case) would provide the strongest incentive to get motorists to buy more fuel-efficient vehicles and reduce their driving.
+In recent years, fuel prices have remained below $3 a gallon for both gasoline and diesel.
 But it's hard to cut back on the number of miles driven (we drive over two trillion miles a year now) because our cities and suburbs are sprawled out.
 Most people are totally dependent on a motor vehicle to get to work, school, to shop and do everything else in life (thankfully for those of us in the parts and service business).
 Mass transit doesn't work outside the central cities because things are too spread out (thank you urban sprawl).
 And in rural America, a car or a truck is the only way to get to town or any place else.

 Depending on how the control strategy is set up, a hybrid-electric may deliver double the fuel economy of a conventional vehicle in normal driving, and it may even triple the usual mileage in urban stop-and-go driving.
 Instead of wasting fuel at a stoplight, a hybrid-electric shuts the engine off when the vehicle stops.
 The engine remains off until the light changes and the vehicle accelerates on battery power up to a certain speed.

 Even with an advanced battery breakthrough, some question whether the existing power infrastructure has the capacity to supply the needs of an expanding fleet of electrical vehicles.
-Yet some experts say the U.S has enough excess generating capacity to power up to 80% fo the vehicles on the road today if they were electric or plug-in electric-hybrids.
+Some experts say the U.S has enough excess generating capacity to power up to 80 percent of the vehicle fleet if they were all electric or plug-in electric-hybrids.